bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/reference/vscode.md

 ### <a href="https://marketplace.visualstudio.com/items?itemName=ryu1kn.text-marker" class="markup--anchor markup--h3-anchor">Text Marker (Highlighter)</a>

 > _Highlight multiple text patterns with different colors at the same time.
-Highlighting a single text pattern can be done with the editor’s search functionality, but it cannot highlight multiple patterns at the same time, and this is where this extension comes handy._
+Highlighting a single text pattern can be done with the editor's search functionality, but it cannot highlight multiple patterns at the same time, and this is where this extension comes handy._

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*YDreVyGNjZmqj_KC.gif" class="graf-image" /></figure>### <a href="https://marketplace.visualstudio.com/items?itemName=samundrak.esdoc-mdn" class="markup--anchor markup--h3-anchor">ESDOC MDN</a>